 Since The Daily Monitor Newspaper published the story of the potential takeover of the Airport by China, there has been a lot of din – both at home and abroad.
-The alleged take-over by the Chinese, of the country’s only international airport, has been the most reported and commented story on Uganda in the last one week.
+The alleged take-over by the Chinese, of the country’s only international airport, was the most reported and commented story on Uganda since December last year.
 The Government of Uganda borrowed US$200 million for expansion and upgrade of the airport.

-The Governments of Uganda and China have come out to vehemently deny that the latter was on the verge of confiscating the former’s only international air gateway because the former is struggling to pay.
+The Governments of Uganda and China have come out to vehemently deny that the latter was on the verge of confiscating the former’s only international air gateway because the former is struggling to meet its loan obligations.
 But sources that the The Infrastructure Magazine has spoken to, say that what has now come to be referred to as “toxic clauses” that prescribe a take-over in the event of defaulting its payments, actually do exist on the agreement that Uganda signed with China Exim Bank.

-However, they told us that those clauses which China has already indicated its reluctance to renegotiate (and that Uganda’s Attorney General Kiryowa Kiwanuka has advised Government against seeking to renegotiate), exist in most of China’s infrastructure agreements with countries they consider “risky” borrowers.
+China has already indicated its reluctance to renegotiate (and that Uganda’s Attorney General Kiryowa Kiwanuka has advised Government against seeking to renegotiate) such clauses.
+We understand that such clauses exist in most of China’s infrastructure agreements with countries they consider “risky” borrowers.

 They say that the purpose of those clauses is not so much to lead to confiscation of the infrastructure, but as painful spots that the Chinese use to cause re-engagements with risky borrowers when they default, by threatening embarrassment, thereby getting them to reschedule payments.
 They are not meant for effecting take overs in the first instance.